Shelter Island History Museum

 read an article about this exhibit in the shelter island reporter, june 28, 2022

 Digital Tapestry is an innovative, interactive, virtual experience.
 This exhibit will be narrated by Captain James Havens and his wife Elizabeth, who owned and lived in Havens House on Shelter Island throughout the Revolutionary War years.
-Havens House, now home to the Shelter Island Historical Society, was originally built in 1743.
+Havens House, now home to the Shelter Island History Museum, was originally built in 1743.
 Captain Havens was a privateer and a Representative of Suffolk County in the New York Provincial Congress of 1776.

 “We are honored that the Robert David Lion Gardiner Foundation chose our organization to participate in educating the public about this historic time period using cutting-edge technology.
 This experience is designed to connect the shared histories of Long Island towns and will link to historical societies exhibits enabling a reach to a broad audience,” stated Nanette Lawrenson, Executive Director.